-IBM unveils the Watsonx platform to power next-generation foundation models for business
+IBM unveils the Watsonx Platform to power next-generation foundation models for business

 - Environmental Intelligence Suite: IBM EIS Builder Edition is planned to be enabled by the geospatial foundation model and available in preview later this year, allowing organizations to create tailored solutions that address and mitigate environmental risks based on their unique goals and needs.

-Also at Think 2023, IBM will announce a number of additional upcoming offerings that are planned to help drive AI adoption, including:
+Also at Think 2023, IBM announced a number of additional upcoming offerings that are planned to help drive AI adoption, including:

 - New GPU offering on IBM Cloud: Addressing the global need for foundation models, IBM is announcing new GPU offerings on IBM Cloud, an AI-tailored infrastructure designed to support enterprise compute-intensive workloads.
 Later this year, IBM is expected to offer full stack high-performance, flexible, AI-optimized infrastructure, delivered as a service on IBM Cloud, for both training and serving foundation models.